NatashaRy/house-price-predictor/README.md

     * [Media](#media)
 14. [**Acknowledgements**](#acknowledgements)

+## CRISP-DM
+CRISP-DM (CRoss Industry Standard Process for Data Mining) is a standardized process model used to structure data analytics projects.
+It consists of six phases that help ensure that the project is well-organized and meets business requirements.
+In this project, CRISP-DM was applied as follows:

+1. **Business Understanding**
+	* **Objective**: Understand the client’s needs and define the business requirements.
+The client wants to:
+		1. Identify which house attributes correlate most strongly with sales price.
+		2. Predict the sales price of four inherited and second-hand houses in Ames, Iowa.
+	* **Results**: The business requirements were mapped to two main tasks:
+		* Perform data analysis and visualization to identify correlations.
+		* Build a machine learning model to predict sales prices.

+2. **Data Understanding**
+	* **Objective**: Explore and understand the dataset.
+	* **Actions**:
+		* The dataset was downloaded from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
+		* An initial analysis was performed to identify key variables and understand the data distribution.
+	* **Results**: Variables such as `GrLivArea`, `GarageArea`, `KitchenQual`, and `OverallQual` were identified as potentially highly correlated with sales price.

+3. **Data Preparation**
+	* **Objective**: Prepare data for analysis and modeling.
+	* **Actions**:
+		* Handling missing values (e.g., imputation of `LotFrontage`).
+		* Creation of new features (e.g., log-transformation of `SalePrice` to handle skew).
+		* Splitting data into training and testing sets.
+	* **Result**: A clean and structured dataset ready for analysis and modeling.

+4. **Modeling**
+	* **Objective**: Build and optimize a machine learning model.
+	* **Actions**:
+		* A regression model, **ExtraTreesRegressor**, was selected based on the business requirements and its ability to handle both linear and non-linear relationships.
+		* Hyperparameter optimization was performed using GridSearchCV to improve the model’s performance.
+		* The model was trained with the identified best features: `GarageArea`, `GrLivArea`, `KitchenQual` and `OverallQual`.
+	* **Result**:
+		* R² (Train Set): 0.809
+		* R² (Test Set): 0.793
+		* The model has a good balance between bias and variance, indicating that it generalizes well to new data.

+5. **Evaluation**
+	* **Objective**: Evaluate the model’s performance and ensure that it meets the business requirements.
+	* **Actions**:
+		* The model’s performance was evaluated using R² scores and residual plots.
+		* The results were compared with the customer’s requirement of an R² score of at least 0.75.
+	* **Result**: The model met and exceeded the customer’s requirements.

+6. **Deployment**
+	* **Objective**: Deploy the solution to the customer.
+	* **Actions**:
+		* A Streamlit app was developed to visualize data and enable real-time predictions.
+		* The app was deployed via [Render](https://render.com).
+	* **Result**: The customer can now use the app to analyze data and predict sales prices.

 ## Dataset Content
 * The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
 We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.